 But it lacks reliability for predicting events and experiences.
 Understandably so, since it is based on an inaccurate starting point.

-Although Vedic astrology also gives us a lot of information about psychological nature, it gives more focus to understanding when certain events are likely to take place.
+Although Vedic Astrology also gives us a lot of information about psychological nature, it gives more focus to understanding when certain events are likely to take place.

-Vedic astrology gives a better view of:
+Vedic Astrology gives a better view of:

-- A person’s karmic tendencies
+- a person’s karmic tendencies, and

-- When such tendencies are likely to manifest for that person.
+- when such tendencies are likely to manifest for that person.

-Interpretive Differences between Western and Vedic Astrology
+Interpretive Differences Between Western and Vedic Astrology